Culture statistics - cultural employment

 Men continued to account for a larger share of the EU labour market in 2017 (54 %) — see Figure 2.
 Their share in cultural employment was also higher than women’s, at 54 %, mirroring the overall ratio.

-In six Member States (Belgium, Spain, France, Malta, the Netherlands and the United Kingdom), not only were women’s shares in cultural employment the lowest recorded in the EU (45 % or less), but comparison with total employment figures also showed that women were under-represented in culture.
-For example, in the United Kingdom, women’s share in the total labour market stood at 47 %, while it was even lower in the cultural sectors and occupations, at 42 %.
-In Greece and Italy, shares as low as 44 and 43 % merely reflected the overall gender gap in employment as a whole (42 % of women).
+There are also examples of reverse situation.
+In four Member States (Spain, Malta, Portugal and the United Kingdom), not only were women’s shares in cultural employment among the lowest recorded in the EU (lower than 45 %), but comparison with total working population figures also shows that women were under-represented in culture.
+For example, in the United Kingdom, while women’s share in the total labour market stood at 47 %, it was even lower in the cultural sectors and occupations (at 43 %).
+In Greece and Italy, shares as low as 44 % in cultural employment were slightly higher than those observed in total employment (42 % of women).

 Young people’s share in cultural employment varies considerably across the EU

 In the EU overall, 1.6 million people aged between 15 and 29 were working in the cultural field in 2017.
 This represented 18 % of all cultural jobs and was very close to this age group’s share in overall employment (19 %) (see Figure 3).

 Jobs in cultural field are held predominantly by people with tertiary education

-In 2016, around 60 % of people working in culture in the EU had a tertiary education, while only 8 % had completed at most lower secondary education, and around one third had upper secondary or post-secondary non-tertiary education (see Figure 4).
+In 2017, almost 60 % of people working in culture in the EU had a tertiary education, while only 8 % had completed at most lower secondary education, and around one third had upper secondary or post-secondary non-tertiary education (see Figure 4).

-The share of people with tertiary education working in culture (58 %) was almost double that in total employment (34 %), representing a difference of 24 percentage points (see Figure 5).
+The share of people with tertiary education working in culture (59 %) was almost double that in total employment (34 %), representing a difference of 25 percentage points (see Figure 5).
 Of the three variables analysed so far (sex, age and educational attainment), the last is the strongest characteristic of cultural employment.
-This is not surprising, as many cultural occupations require years of study (e.g. architects, journalists, linguists, often musicians, etc.)
+This is not surprising, as many cultural occupations require years of study (e.g. architects, journalists, linguists, often musicians, etc.).